mmoran0032/essentials/README.md

 This command allows you to connect to the Jupyter server based on the address used in the docker image.
 Copy-paste the provided address, then replace the host with `localhost`.

+## Install History

+Log of the installations you've done using this package.
+For completeness, the partial Mac installs are also listed below, even though they don't use the entirety of this repository and are not the focus of tracking installations.

+- 2019-02-19: `ARES-3` (Linux Mint 19 desktop)
+- 2019-01-15: *White Ops* Macbook
+- 2017-12-17: `ARES-2m` (Linux Mint 18 laptop)
+- 2017-10-16: *Gartner* Macbook
+- 2016-05-03: `ARES-2` (Ubuntu 16 laptop)